 Rome wasn’t built in a day, a mature industrial transformation isn’t either.
 Moreover, we see the exact same realities and challenges regarding the maturity of Industry 4.0 projects and the value they create in digital transformation efforts across any industry (and there is no reason for industrial markets not to look at what happens in other sectors as in the end it’s the end customer that drivers change across the full supply chain and lessons can be learned everywhere).

-When you walk the trade floor at Hannover Messe 2017 or any other event for your industry, keep that in mind.
+When you walk the trade floor at any industrial event, keep that in mind.
 Yes, the latest logistics robots and cobots can do amazing things and offer tangible value as ample cases show but look beyond them.
 How can they fit in a more strategic plan that creates even more value?
-Indeed, Internet of Things use cases show marvelous possibilities but, looking beyond use cases and the latest IIoT connectivity solutions or IIoT platforms, how can your organization create more value by leveraging the (Industrial) Internet of Things by going beyond the traditional examples of production asset management and maintenance, freight monitoring and manufacturing operations to name a few of the major areas of investment/spending in the Internet of Things?
+Indeed, IoT use cases show marvelous possibilities but, looking beyond use cases and the latest IIoT connectivity solutions or IIoT platforms, how can your organization create more value by leveraging the (Industrial) Internet of Things by going beyond the traditional examples of production asset management and maintenance, freight monitoring and manufacturing operations to name a few of the major areas of investment/spending in the Internet of Things?
 Obviously organizations invest to create, extract and, now and then, protect value.
 Just look at some of the cases we tackled in our article on cobots.

 Doubling production output by deploying a solution from Universal Robots with a payback period of 3 to 6 months.
 It’s not bad, is it?
 However, making abstraction of this case and any case in any area of industrial transformation, there is more; there always is when you look beyond optimization and efficiency and especially in this big integrated picture we have ahead of us, encompassing numerous processes, technologies and opportunities.
 Now, what stands in the way of formulating such a clear plan and roadmap?